-Driving and using machines

-Your ability to concentrate or react may be impaired if your blood sugar is lowered (hypoglycaemia), or raised (hyperglycaemia) or if you develop visual problems as a result of such conditions.
-Bear in mind that you could endanger yourself or others (e.g. when driving a car or using machines).
+Driving and using machines Your ability to concentrate or react may be impaired if your blood sugar is lowered (hypoglycaemia), or raised (hyperglycaemia) or if you develop visual problems as a result of such conditions.
+Bear in mind that you could endanger yourself or others (e.g. when driving a car or using machines.)
 Please ask your doctor whether you can drive a car if you:

-· have frequent episodes of hypoglycaemia

-· have fewer or no warning signals of hypoglycaemia
+have frequent episodes of hypoglycaemia, have fewer or no warning signals of hypoglycaemia.

-Amaryl contains lactose
+Important information about some of the ingredients of Amaryl Amaryl contains lactose.
 If you have been told by your doctor that you cannot tolerate some sugars, contact your doctor before taking this medicine.

-3. How to take Amary
+3.How to take Amaryl

-Always take this medicine exactly as your doctor has told you.
-You should check with your doctor or pharmacist if you are not sure
+Always take Amaryl exactly as your doctor has told you.
+You should check with your doctor or pharmacist if you are not sure.

-Taking this medicine

-- Take this medicine by mouth, just before or with the first main meal of the day (usually breakfast).
+Taking this medicine •Take this medicine by mouth, just before or with the first main meal of the day (usually breakfast).
 If you do not have breakfast you should take the medicine on schedule as prescribed by your doctor.
-It is important not to leave out any meal when you are on Amaryl - Swallow the tablets with at least half glass of water.
-Do not crush or chew the tablets
+It is important not to leave out any meal when you are on Amarvl.